 Sta.
-Lucia Land, Inc. (SLLI or the Parent Company) is a publicly-listed company incorporated in the Republic of the Philippines and registered with the Philippine Securities and Exchange Commission (SEC) on December 6, 1966 under the name Zipporah Mining and Industrial Corporation to engage in mining.
-On August 14, 1996, the Parent Company's Articles of Incorporation was amended to effect the following: (a) changing the corporate name to Zipporah Realty Holdings, Inc., and (b) transferring the original primary purpose to secondary purpose from being a mining firm to a real estate company, the primary purpose of which is to acquire by purchase, lease, donation, and to own, use, improve, develop and hold for investment, real estate of all kinds, improve, manage or dispose of buildings, houses, apartments and other structures of whatever kind, together with their appurtenances.
+Lucia Land, Inc. (SLLI or the Parent Company) is a publicly-listed company incorporated in the Republic of the Philippines and registered with the Philippine Securities and Exchange Commission (SEC) on December 6, 1966 under the name Zipporah Mining and Industrial Corporation.
+On August 14, 1996, the Parent Company's Articles of Incorporation was amended.

+Under the amendment, it changed the corporate name to Zipporah Realty Holdings, Inc. and it transferred the original primary purpose to secondary purpose from being a mining firm to a real estate company with the amended primary purpose to acquire by purchase, lease, donation, and to own, use and develop and hold for investment and/or disposal, real estate of all kinds together with their appurtenances.

 On July 16, 2007, the Parent Company changed its corporate name from Zipporah Realty Holdings, Inc. to Sta.
 Lucia Land, Inc.

-The end of the corporate life of the Parent Company is on December 5, 2016.
+The end of the corporate life of the Parent Company was December 5, 2016.
 On June 16, 2016, the SEC approved the extension of the Parent Company's life to another 50 years up to December 5, 2066.

 The registered office address and principal place of business of the Parent Company and its subsidiaries (collectively referred to as the Group) is at Penthouse Bldg.
 3, Sta.
-Lucia Mall, Marcos Highway corner Imelda Avenue, Cainta, Rizal.
+Lucia Mall, Marcos Highway cor.
+Imelda Avenue, Cainta, Rizal.